d41vin/pact/frontend/docs/friendshipSystemSetupGuide.md

 - [ ] Home page/feed
 - [ ] XMTP messaging integration

-## 🎉 What's Working Now

-You now have a **complete friendship system** with:
-- ✅ Full friend request flow
-- ✅ Blocking capabilities
-- ✅ Real notifications with actions
-- ✅ Friends list modal
-- ✅ Dynamic profile buttons based on relationship
-- ✅ All edge cases handled (cooldowns, limits, etc.)

-The system follows X.com/Instagram patterns and is production-ready!

 ## 🚀 Next: What Do You Want to Build?